How to Grow Natural Hair Fast, Healthy & Long In 3 Months | 4B & 4C Hair / Black Hair / African Hair / Afro Hair / Curly Hair

-11. Prevent Hair Damage to Grow Natural Black Hair Fast, Healthy & Long
+How To Grow Natural Hair: Tip 12 – Prevent Hair Damage to Grow Natural Black Hair Fast, Healthy & Longer

 Do not bleach Afro hair: The strong chemicals used in making hair dyes are not friendly to your hair.
 They are a major cause of damage to black African hair.
 Frequent use of hair dye can damage hair severely and can slow hair growth.
 If you must dye natural hair, make it as infrequent as possible, two to three times a year should be maximum.

 Try to be stress-free: Stress can affect natural hair growth negatively, so try to live a life that is stress-free.
 If you want to prevent stress and grow natural hair fast, engage in things that give you a peaceful mind and avoid those things that stress you.